The Definitive Guide to Party Wall Agreements for London Extensions (2026)

 Can I start my extension before the party wall award is finalized?

-No, you must wait until the Award is formally served and the statutory notice periods have elapsed.
-Commencing work prematurely is a breach of the Party Wall etc. Act 1996 and can lead to legal injunctions that delay your project indefinitely.
-Patience at this stage ensures that your construction begins on a foundation of total legal security and professional grace.
+No, you shouldn’t commence any work covered by the Act until the Award is formally served and signed.
+Starting prematurely is a breach of your statutory duty and can lead to a court injunction that halts your project entirely.
+Patience during this phase is vital to ensure your build proceeds on a foundation of total legal and structural certainty.

 Does a party wall agreement cover damage to my neighbour’s property?